keithnoguchi/arch-on-air/README.md

 I love *KVM* and *OVS* based virtualization through *libvirt* on Linux because of their simplicity and performance.
-Here is the basic steps to make have your KVM and OVS up and running on your ArchLinux:
+Here is the basic steps to make your KVM up and running under libvirt on your Arch:

 ```
-air$ sudo pacman -Ss libvirt
+air$ sudo pacman -Ss qemu libvirt
 ```

 Now, you're ready to run KVM based virtual machines through the libvirt.